-- Surgical treatment, including amputation.
+- Surgical treatment, including amputation and fasciotomy.
 Estimation of depth and extent of tissue damage is not usually accurate until demarcation is evident.
 This can take 1-3 months, although investigations may help with assessment.

 - A multidisciplinary approach will help achieve better long-term functionality - eg, protective footwear and orthotics in cases of deep frostbite to the lower limb.

 - Sympathectomy is not usually recommended, as there is not enough evidence to support its use and it is irreversible.

 - Hyperbaric oxygen therapy (although it has a plausible mechanism of action) is not recommended due to insufficient evidence of any benefit.